-Note: FAA examiner fees for practical flight exams are typically \$400 dollars and are charged by the examiner and is the responsibility of the applicant for payment.
-Except for the Instructor rating which is typically \$800.
-FAA Written Exams are currently \$165 per test and is the personal responsibility of the applicant for payment.
+Note: FAA examiner fees for practical flight exams are typically \$400 and are charged by the examiner and are the responsibility of the applicant for payment, except for the Instructor rating which is typically \$800.
+FAA written exams are currently \$165 per test and are the personal responsibility of the applicant for payment.

-Aircraft Pilot Training: Helicopter Specialization Redbird/Simulator Fees:\
+Aircraft Pilot Training: Helicopter Specialization

+Helicopter/Simulator Fees:

-Private Pilot \$300: Unlimited time Instrument Pilot \$600: Unlimited time Commercial Flight \$200: Unlimited time Total Airplane Course Simulator Fees: \$1,10
+Private Pilot Ground \$100: Unlimited time

+Instrument Ground \$200: Unlimited time

+Commercial Ground \$100: Unlimited time

+Total Helicopter Course Simulator Fees: \$400

-\The simulator flight hours do not apply to the licensure.
-The use of the simulator is solely for practice purposes as a flight training aide.
-This is a one-time fee per flight course.
+The simulator hours do not apply to the licensure.
+The use of the simulator is solely for practice purposes as a training aide.
+This is a one-time fee per course.
 Simulator fees shall not be billed for VA education benefits.